SimosData/webscrapper/README.txt

+How to run this app locally :

+Download zip file / Unzip
+ Enter the Webscrapper folder

-Open terminal inside the Web scrapper FOLDER and EXECUTE the below command to start the node Js server just the syntax without the arrows and hit enter
+Open terminal inside the Web scrapper FOLDER and EXECUTE the below command to start the node Js server

->>  node server.js  <<
+Command 1 : npm install express cors cheerio (enter) Command 2 : node server.js (enter)

+This will install a node_module folder inside your Webscrapper folder and when you run the command " node server.js "  the app will start locally

 you will see